10 Facts About Ansel Adams

-Famed photographer Ansel Adams (1902-1984) drained the color from life to great effect.
-His black and white photographs of famous landscapes like Yosemite National Park have been seen by millions, reproduced on calendars and posters, and recognized by presidents as being crucial to conservation efforts.
-If you’re curious to learn more about Adams, take a look at some of these lesser-known facts about both his life and his life’s work.
+Famed photographer Ansel Adams drained the color from life to great effect.
+His black-and-white photographs of famous landscapes like Yosemite National Park have been seen by millions, reproduced on calendars and posters, and recognized by presidents as being crucial to conservation efforts.
+If you’re curious to learn more about Adams (who was born on this day in 1902), take a look at some of these lesser-known facts about both his life and his life’s work.

 Adams was a solitary kid, studying at home and wandering trails by himself.
 He began practicing the piano at the age of 12, and by 18, he decided he would make it a profession and began a path to becoming a concert pianist.
 Throughout the 1920s, however, Adams’s frequent visits to the Sierra Nevada region stirred an interest in photography.
 After contributing images to the Sierra Club newsletter and opening a one-man exhibition in 1928, he decided, in 1930, to make photography his full-time career.